pfeif/dynamic_dncs/README.md

 password = "32CharacterAlphaNumericPassword1"
 ```

-Note: The password field is not for your Namecheap account password.
+*Note*: The password field is not for your Namecheap account password.
 It is the
 Dynamic DNS password which can be found under the "Advanced DNS" section when
 you click on the "Manage" button next to your domain.